Ouranosinc/PAVICS-DataCatalog/README.md

 The PAVICS wps processes that return a json file url use port 8009.
 This could be modified to be another input (environment variable) in the future.

+The pywps config file (pywps.cfg) is available.
+However, the outputurl and outputpath values should not be modified as they are currently hardcoded in other places.